Accreditation and Regulation of Counselling & Psychotherapy

 This Level 9 programme is recognized for professional accreditation purposes by both Addiction Counsellors Ireland (ACI) and the Association of Professional Counsellors and Psychotherapists (APCP) where students meet the individual specific requirements of either Association.
 The programme has been designed with sufficient flexibility to allow these requirements to be met.

-The College does not stipulate which of Professional Associations students should choose for professional accreditation and membership.
+The College does not stipulate which Professional Associations students should choose for professional accreditation and membership.
 That is a matter of individual choice and students are reminded that these Associations have somewhat differing requirements.
-Therefore students are advised of these differences at induction to their studies and of their right to choose appropriate professional membership, so that they can make informed decisions around professional accreditation.
-ICHAS is committed to ensuring that students have informed choice and access to professional accrediting opportunities.
+Therefore students are advised of these differences at induction to their studies and of their right to choose appropriate professional membership so that they can make informed decisions around professional accreditation.
+ICHAS is committed to ensuring that students have informed choices and access to professional accrediting opportunities.

 Students not alone have achieved professional accreditation with the bodies named above, but many have also attained professional recognition with other national and international bodies.

 MA in Clinical Supervision in Professional Practice